Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Drawing the celestial sphere -- Sophisticated version

-In practice, sampling this $\chi(\delta)$ function necessitates a few thousands of geodesics to be computed, i.e. a factor between $10^2$ and $10^3$ less than the brute force computation of the previous section.
+In practice, sampling this $\chi(\delta)$ function necessitates a few thousands of geodesics to be computed, i.e. a factor between $10^2$ and $10^3$ less than the brute force computation of the previous section assuming million pixel sized images.
 This situation is also enhanced by the fact that it suffices to perform the computation in the equatorial plane, so that, in practice, there is no need to consider the $\theta$ and $k^\theta$ variable in the ODE system~(\ref{deb_ode1}--\ref{fin_ode1},\ref{def_ode2}).

 Then, once this deflection function is computed, all what we need to do rely on very simple trigonometric operations for all each pixel of the screen and some search in the deflection function $\chi (\delta)$ pre-computed array.
 More importantly, the deviation function will further be used in the next section (through its inverse) in order to perform a very clean rendering of the stars.